fixie-ai/ai-jsx/readme.md

 [![Discord Follow](https://dcbadge.vercel.app/api/server/MsKAeKF8kU?style=flat)](https://discord.gg/MsKAeKF8kU)
 [![Twitter Follow](https://img.shields.io/twitter/follow/fixieai?style=social)](https://twitter.com/fixieai)

 AI.JSX is a framework for building AI applications using Javascript and [JSX](https://react.dev/learn/writing-markup-with-jsx).
-While AI.JSX [is not React](https://docs.ai-jsx.com/is-it-react), it's designed to look and feel very similar while also integrating seamlessly with React-based applications.
-With AI.JSX, you don't just use JSX to describe what your UI should look like, you also use it to describe how **Large Language Models**, such as ChatGPT, should integrate into the rest of your app.
+While AI.JSX [is not React](https://docs.ai-jsx.com/is-it-react), it's designed to look and feel very similar while also integrating seamlessly with React-based projects.
+With AI.JSX, you don't just use JSX to describe what your UI should look like, you also use it to describe how **Large Language Models**, such as ChatGPT, should integrate into the rest of your application.
 The end result is a powerful combination where _intelligence_ can be deeply embedded into the application stack.

 AI.JSX is designed to give you two important capabilities out of the box: